At the end of 2015, I designed and built an enclosed Delta 3D printer with an odor recycling filtration system.

 Overall size : Width 570 x Depth 420 x height 840 mm.

-Box is made of 10mm thickness plywood but should have been done in melaminated chipboard 18mm, as this is safer in case of fire, lower cost, and easier to build with standardized width.
-Supplied plans are for melaminated chipboard.
+Box is made of 10mm thickness plywood but this could have been done in melaminated chipboard 18mm, as this is safer in case of fire, lower cost, and easier to build with standardized width.
+Supplied plans for the Lily-Big (based on the mechanics of the D-box) are for melaminated chipboard.
+The Lily that I built after the D-Box use melaminated chipboard.
+Now I recommand to use ignifugated panels (I can have them in my local DIY store, which was not the case in 2015).
+That higher thickness will make the printer quite heavy.

-Control board is the 32bit arm-processor new Duet (V0.8.5).
-There is one stepper driver more for a second extruder on this Duet version.
+Control board is the 32bit arm-processor was the then new Duet (V0.8.5).
+There is one stepper driver more for a second extruder on this Duet version than on the Fisher Duet 0.6.
+Note both boards are still functional in 2021 and their software has been significantly improved since their issue and was updated till the beginning of 2020.

 Printing is done from an SD card.
 Files are transfered to the SD-card via an ethernet link at an amazing speed (~around 1 MB/sec with present firmware versions).
 There is an incorporated web server in the board, which is used to control the printer through any browser.
 If there is Wifi on your network, you can control or check the printer through a smartphone or tablet.